Transportation (Skiing)

 Private and Shared Transportation

-Make your own way to Salt Lake City ski resorts by renting a 4WD vehicle, though be mindful of the weather.
+If you decide to make your own way to Salt Lake City ski resorts by renting a 4WD vehicle, be mindful of the weather.
 Utah Department of Transportation (UDOT)’s Traction Law requires 4Wd and chains in certain weather.
-Learn more here.
 If this is your first time visiting a snowy city, study up on driving in the snow and spend some time practicing.

 Another option is taking an Uber or Lyft.
 There are many ride-share providers with vehicles equipped to transport you and your gear.
 Take a look at UberSki and UberX for this service.